Sociotherapy: Professional Definition

+Interdisciplinary Case Management

+Holistic Client Coordination: The sociotherapist serves as the central coordinator, guiding an integrated team of professionals while partnering with the client to achieve their goals and support self-empowerment.
+Rather than managing or fixing the client, all interventions are designed to strengthen the client’s capacity for growth, participation, and wellbeing.

+Unlike psychotherapy, which is focused on the individual as diseased and disordered, sociotherapy is grounded in a field perspective and a dialectical understanding of the client-subject in society.
+Kurt Lewin’s field theory postulates that human behavior is not driven by isolated traits or fixed internal mechanisms but is instead shaped by the total psychological and social field in which a person exists.
+This perspective lays the foundation for understanding human experience as emerging within a dynamic relational ground, and lies at the heart of Sociotherapy.

 Still in its infancy as a social science and profession, sociotherapy is ill-defined and thus takes many forms, according to the respective definitions created by the individual therapists, firms and institutions that employ sociotherapists and life enrichment therapists.
 The Society for the Furtherance of Sociotherapy defines sociotherapy as "the methodical management of the living environment of a group of clients, directed towards reaching the treatment targets of this group—and conceived as a means of achieving the treatment targets of the individual client—within a functional unit, usually in a clinical treatment setting."
 This definition is most accepted especially in lifecare communities such as nursing homes.

 The Sociotherapy Association in the United States describes a sociotherapy that emphasizes the support of awareness, relationship, and the integration of life and the environment.
 Its main focus is the process of interpersonal relationships as a method of facilitating healthier living, rather than diagnosing intrapsychic psychopathology, and attempting to change it through coercion and analysis (psychology and psychotherapy).
-The Society for the Furtherance of Sociotherapy says: "Sociotherapy operates through a holistic vision of mankind.
-That is to say that the human being is seen as a somatic, psychic, social and spiritual unity, which is unique because of his own history of growth."